IsabelleWielert/PhDThesisIW/README.md

 # PhDThesisIW
 # Analysis of fluorescently labelled type IV pili (T4P)
-The prorgams to analyse the pilus number, production rates, lengths, retraction velocities and elongation velocities are deposited here.
+The programs for analysing pilus numbers, production rates, lengths, retraction and extension velocities are deposited here.
-These programs are developed to analyse pilus dynamics and the number of T4P when took videos of fluorescently labelled T4P (Methods in Kraus-Römer S, Wielert I, Rathmann I, Grossbach J and Maier B (2022) External Stresses Affect Gonococcal Type 4 Pilus Dynamics.
+These programs were developed to analyse pilus dynamics and the number of T4P when videos of fluorescently labelled T4P were recorded (methods in Kraus-Römer S, Wielert I, Rathmann I, Grossbach J and Maier B (2022) External Stresses Affect Gonococcal Type 4 Pilus Dynamics.
 Front.
 Microbiol.
 13:839711. doi: 10.3389/fmicb.2022.839711).
-This should be a short discription how to use the programs and handle your data for analysis.
+This should be a short description of how to use the programs and how to handle your data for analysis.

-To analyse the pilus number and production rate ofthe cell use the T4P_Contour program.m.
-This is a program, in which you need to click yourself through the analysis, in the end a file is created of a matrix, which is a kymograph of the contour intensity profile.
-Then, you need to use the T4PNumberProcessedAnalysis.m to determine the pilus number and production rate.
+In order to analyse the pilus number and production rate of the cell, it is necessary to utilise the T4P_Contour.m program.
+This program requires the user to manually navigate through the analysis process.
+Consequently, a file is created which comprises a matrix and which is a kymograph of the contour intensity profile (.mat format).
+Thereafter, the T4PNumberProcessedAnalysis.m program must be employed in order to determine the pilus number and production rate.

-The dynamics of the T4P is analysed via the T4P_dynamics.m program.
-This is a semiautomated program in which the videos are processed and the dynamics are determined in an graphical user interface (GUI).
-This programs creat a file in which, lengths of the pili, duration of the tracks and velocities are stored.
-Next, to further process the data and get the mean, you need to use the DynamicsProcessedAnalysis.m program which is collecting all .mat files from analysis before and determine the mean.
+The dynamics of the T4P are analysed via the T4P_dynamics.m program, a semiautomated program that processes videos and determines dynamics in a graphical user interface (GUI).
+This program generates a file in which lengths of the pili, duration of the tracks and velocities are stored.
+Subsequently, to further process the data and determine the mean, the DynamicsProcessedAnalysis.m program is utilised, which collates all .mat files from the analysis and calculates the mean.